-Space science data.
-The collection of scientific data by satellites and rockets--already very extensive--will increase further over the next few years, as a new generation of earth- and space-observing satellites, manned space missions, and interplanetary and deep space probes is launched.
-The storage and dissemination of these data pose a major challenge to the Federal science agencies - and especially to the National Aeronautics and Space Administration (NASA).
+The collection of scientific data by satellites and rockets-already very extensive-will increase further over the next few years, as a new generation of Earth- and space-observing satellites, manned space missions, and interplanetary and deep space probes is launched.
+The storage and dissemination of these data pose a major challenge to the Federal science agencies-and especially to the National Aeronautics and Space Administration (NASA).
 Several new electronic technologies have the potential to avoid total systems overload from the expected avalanche of space data.

 NASA's primary institution for space data management and dissemination is the National Space Science Data Center (NSSDC) located at the Goddard Space Flight Center in Greenbelt, Maryland.
-NSSDC is the largest space dataarchive in the world, with about 85,000 magnetic tapes of digital data currently on file (along with another 35,000 backup magnetic tapes).
-The NSSDC archives only processed data, not the raw telemetry data received directly space.
+NSSDC is the largest space data-archive in the world, with about 85,000 magnetic tapes of digital data currently on file (along with another 35,000 backup magnetic tapes).
+The NSSDC archives only processed data, not the raw telemetry data received directly from space.
 The center also archives a large volume of photographs and film taken by satellites and space missions.
 Some data are maintained on microform or hard copy.
 At present, the center archives about 4,000 different data sets, mostly from NASA missions but with a few from Department of Defense or foreign missions.
-The center retains no classified data, and the primary users are researchers from the disciplines of astronomy, astrophysics, lunar and planetary science, solar terrestrial physics, space plasma physics, and earth sciences.^{}
+The center retains no classified data, and the primary users are researchers from the disciplines of astronomy, astrophysics, lunar and planetary science, solar terrestrial physics, space plasma physics, and earth sciences.9

 The opportunities are substantial for use of optical disks to store and disseminate space science data.
-NASA is beginning to experiment with both 12-inch WORM (Write Once Read Manytimes) and 4.75-inch CD-ROM (Compact Disk-Read Only Memory).
-No WORM products are currently available for dissemination, but 3 prototype CD-ROM products are available: (1) a CD-ROM space science sampler that includes a cross-section of planetary, land, oceans, astronomy, and solar-terrestrial data (\$50 for the CD-ROM, software on floppy disk, and documentation); (2) a 3-disk CD-ROM set of Voyager/Uranus images (\$100 for the disks, software, and documentation); and (3) a CD-ROM produced by the NOAA National Geophysical Data Center that includes solar wind and magnetic field data from NASA and various geomagnetic and solar data from NOAA (disk and basic software free while they last; \$100 for advanced software and updates).
+NASA is beginning to experiment with both 12-inch WORM and 4.75-inch CD-ROM.
+One WORM product is currently available for dissemination (the data from 20 magnetic tapes were transferred to one WORM disk).
+And four prototype CD-ROM products are available: 1) a CD-ROM space science sampler that includes a cross-section of planetary, land, oceans, astronomy, and solar-terrestrial data (\$50 for the CD-ROM, software on floppy disk, and documentation); 2) a 3-disk CD-ROM set of Voyager/ Uranus images (\$100 for the disks, software, and documentation); 3) a 5-disk CD-ROM set of Voyager/Jupiter and Saturn images (\$175 for the disks, software, and documentation); and 4) a CD-ROM produced by the NOAA National Geophysical Data Center that includes solar wind and magnetic field data from NASA and various geomagnetic and solar data from NOAA (disk and basic software free while they last; \$100 for advanced software and updates).